CuriouslyCory/product-watcher/README.md

 + contains - Text that the element contains that indicates it is out of stock
 + notificationMsg - Message text that you'll recieve via SMS when the out of stock message disappears.

+### Twilio integration
 ./twilio-settings.js contains your twilio account info as well as your target outbound numbers
++ enabled: Send alerts via SMS with twilio
 + accountSid : Found in your twilio account
 + authToken : Found in your twilio account
 + callFromNumber: Twilio outbound number,
 + callToNumbers: [Array of numbers to send texts out to upon item in stock]

+### IFTTT integration
+./ifttt-settings.js contains your ifttt integraion configuration
++ enabled: Send alerts to ifttt
++ makerKey : Can be found on https://ifttt.com/maker_webhooks/settings if you have webhooks configured
++ eventName : Event name defined in your ifttt webhook applet.
+Start at https://ifttt.com/create and select WebHooks for your "this"
+In your "That" configuration {{Value1}} is passed page.id, {{Value2}} is passed page.url

+### Important Variables
 ./index.js
 + scheduleFrequency - Time in minutes between job runs

 ## Common issues
+### WSL2
 Puppeteer should load chromium by default, however if you're running on WSL you'll need to install chromium using apt first.
 The following is what ended up working for me.
 ```
 $ sudo apt-get update